-Non-current assets classified as held for sale and the assets of a disposal group classified as held for sale are presented separately from the other assets in the balance sheet.
-The liabilities of a disposal group classified as held for sale are presented separately from other liabilities in the statement of financial position.
+Non-current assets classified as held for sale and the assets of a disposal group classified as held for sale are presented separately from the other assets in the consolidated financial statements.
+The liabilities of a disposal group classified as held for sale are presented separately from other liabilities in the consolidated statement of financial position.

 A discontinued operation is a component of the entity that has been disposed of or is classified as held for sale and that represents a separate major line of business or geographical area of operations, is part of a single co-ordinated plan to dispose of such a line of business or area of operations, or is a subsidiary acquired exclusively with a view to resale.
-The results of discontinued operations are presented separately in the statement of profit or loss.
+The results of discontinued operations are presented separately in the consolidated statement of comprehensive income.